jbethune/leo-dict-command-line/README.md

 	lua leo.lua searchterm fr

-Now *searchterm* will be regarded as a french word or it will be attempted to translate *searchterm* to French.
+Now *searchterm* will be regarded as a French word or it will be attempted to translate *searchterm* to French.

 The output format may still change in the future.